AdobeDocs/certification.en/help/certifications/restart-program.md

 ## Restart your certification journey by going from expired to certified

-### Get ready to reignite your career with the Adobe Certification Restart Program!

 This limited time program offered **from April 4th, 2023 through October 1st, 2023** offers you a chance to update your skills and stay ahead of the curve in a rapidly changing digital landscape.

 If you've previously held an Adobe Digital Cloud Experience certification that has expired, you may be eligible for this program for FREE!